billfitzgerald/infosec-primer/testing_scenarios.md

 To test mobile applications, a mobile device must be configured to send its network transactions to a proxy running on a test computer, and the proxy's self-signed SSL certificate must be installed as a trusted certificate on the device.
 Detailed instructions for these setup steps can be found in Section C4.3 [Setup for Testing Mobile Devices and/or Web Browsers on a Different Computer from the Proxy](getting_started.md#h.toolkit-zap-proxy-different-box) and Section C4.4 [Installing Proxy SSL Certificate on Browser and Mobile Devices](getting_started.md#h.toolkit-zap-proxy-ssl-cert).

-### E11.3.1 Browser-based tests that remain relevant for mobile apps
+### E11.3.1 Browser-Based Tests That Remain Relevant for Mobile Apps

 Mobile applications differ from browser-based apps in that they implement their own interfaces to the network and and their own functionality to process inputs and information.
 (Browser-based apps rely on the browser to implement the network interfaces and mechanisms such as cookie handling).
 Nonetheless, many of the practices that are important for securing applications and the information they hold are the same or similar to those employed by browser-based applications.